Nazerek/nazerek.github.io/_pages/about.md

 Hello, my name is Nazerke and I am a novice researcher.

 I was born, raised, and got my undergraduate degree in **Kazakhstan**.
 My educational background includes an **MSc in Data Science and BSc in Robotics**.
 My research fits in the broad area of control theory.
-Currently, I am doing a research internship at **Max Planck Institute for Software Systems(of Kaiserslautern)** on continuous and logic-based control.
+Currently, I am doing a research internship at **Max Planck Institute for Software Systems(in Kaiserslautern)** on continuous and logic-based control.